DonnervS/grimheim-rules/rules/game-rules.md

 The Attacker resolves all remaining successful Attack Dice:

 - A normal success inflicts damage equal to the weapon’s DMG value.
-- A critical success inflicts damage equal to the weapon’s CRT value and the model needs to roll for Critical Injuries.
+- A critical success inflicts damage equal to the weapon’s CRT value and the model needs to roll for Critical Injuries immediately.

 Reduce the Defender’s Wounds accordingly.
 A model whose Wounds are reduced to 0 is Defeated and removed from the game.